 When using Lexis Library, if you know the title of the report series you need, type the title into the Lexis 'Find a Source' box (see below).

-If you do not know the title, but wish to check by jurisdiction, choose Sources, then Browse Sources and use the drop-down Country box (see below).
+If you don't know the title, but wish to check by jurisdiction, choose Sources, then Browse Sources and use the drop-down Country box (see below).

 Justis also offers some case law from jurisdictions not covered by the main services, most notably from Singapore and parts of the Caribbean.
 Many countries now provide free access to case law and legislation, so it is always worth checking WorldLII's country listing.